Skip to main content

 Create Database dialog

-Click Ok to create a new database.
+Click Ok to create the new database.

 OA Bootcamp Database created

-• Advanced: The Advanced tab allows configuration of database-specific SQL behavior.
+• Advanced: Configure database-specific SQL behavior.

-We will focus on Tables and Connection Pools.
+For this exercise, we will focus on Tables and Connection Pools.

 Connection Pools